Human growth hormone (HGH) is an important hormone produced by your pituitary gland.

 Other non-exercise studies also support the use of arginine to boost HGH.

-One study examined the effects of taking either 45 or 114 mg of arginine per pound (100 or 250 mg per kg) of body weight, or around 6–10 or 15–20 grams per day.
+One study examined the effects of taking either 45 or 114 mg of arginine per pound (100 or 250 mg per kg) of body weight, or around 6–10 or 15–20 grams per day, respectively.

-They found no effect for the lower dose, but participants taking the higher dose saw around a 60% increase in HGH levels during sleep ().
+It found no effect for the lower dose, but participants taking the higher dose experienced around a 60% increase in HGH levels during sleep (

-Summary Higher doses of arginine may improve growth hormone production, but not when taken to coincide with exercise.
+Summary Higher doses of arginine may improve growth hormone production, but not when taken around exercise.

-An increase in insulin can lower HGH production.
+An increase in insulin is associated with lower HGH levels.

-One study found that healthy individuals had 3–4 times higher HGH levels than people with diabetes, as well as impaired carb tolerance and insulin function ().
+One study found that healthy people had 3–4 times higher HGH levels than those with diabetes, as well as impaired carb tolerance and insulin function (

 Along with directly affecting insulin levels, excess sugar intake is a key factor in weight gain and obesity, which also affect HGH levels.